 Before you head back to your car, cross the street to read about the munitions explosion on Brown’s Island during the Civil War, which was Richmond’s deadliest wartime disaster.
 There is a historical marker describing this at the corner of S. 5th and Tredegar Streets.

-In the building nearest the parking lot, don’t miss the National Park Service’s Visitor Center at Historic Tredegar. (**Note that as of 10/16/19, this location is closed for one month to move to a new building.
+In the building nearest the parking lot, don’t miss the National Park Service’s Visitor Center at Historic Tredegar. (**UPDATE: Note that as of 10/16/19, this location is closed for one month to move to a new building.
 An updated version of this location will be posted as soon as it is open)

 This is the headquarters for the Richmond National Battlefield Park, which has many locations and will be covered soon on The History Mom.
 This visitor center is free and has three floors of exhibits to explore.
 There is even a children’s play area on the 2nd floor, with clothes for dress up play, toys and books.
 The 3rd floor has a 20-minute film on Richmond during the Civil War and interesting artifacts.
 This visitor center also has a great gift shop with books and toys.